 Harder bosses

-The official site explicitly points players toward co-op for bosses that feel rough alone.
-If solo attempts are wasting time or revives, co-op is the clean fallback.
+If solo boss attempts are wasting time or revives, co-op is the clean fallback.

 Shrine-style challenge floors